rbrabson/blackjack/README.md

 - **Dealer Rules**: Must hit on 16 or less, stand on 17 or more
 - **Soft 17**: Dealer hits on soft 17 (Ace + 6)
 - **Double Down**: Available on any two cards if you have sufficient chips
+- **Split**: Available when dealt a pair (two cards of same rank)
+  - Each split hand gets a separate bet equal to the original bet
+  - Split hands cannot achieve "natural" blackjack (still pays 1:1)
+  - Can continue to hit, stand, or double down on each split hand
 - **Winning**: Beat dealer without busting, or dealer busts

 ## Dependencies